radimbig/hospital/README.md

-# Project Name (Replace with actual project name)
+# Kamsoft

-This project is a [briefly describe your project e.g., Hospital Management System API].
+This project was created for educational purposes during an interview process at Kamsoft, aimed at hospital management..

 ## Table of Contents
 - [Prerequisites](#prerequisites)